rahul7400/Covid-Relief-INDIA-APP/README.md

 # App Screenshots

-This app has no ads and do not contains any in app purchases and is totally free.
-So if you want you can give it a try.
+This app usually shows you all the latest <b>Twitter Tweets</b> by searching the query of your city.

 <img src="images/1.jpeg" width="250">

-Search the name of the app in the search box

 <img src="images/2.jpeg" width="250">